MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 * You build your bot without the Microsoft Bot Framework SDK, and as a result the bot gives an exception on receiving an unexpected event.
 * You build your bot with the Microsoft Bot Framework SDK, and you select to alter the default event behavior by overriding the base event handle.

-It is important to know that new events can be added anytime in the future and your bot begins to receive them.
+It's important to know that new events can be added anytime in the future and your bot begins to receive them.
 So you must design for the possibility of receiving unexpected events.
-If you are using the Bot Framework SDK, your bot automatically responds with a 200 – OK to any events you do not choose to handle.
+If you're using the Bot Framework SDK, your bot automatically responds with a 200 – OK to any events you don't choose to handle.

 ## Code sample